A Newtown Family's Campaign To Change How We Think About Violence

 "We need to be able to offer diagnoses, like 'Your child has too much dopamine in his right cingulate cortex,' which is a fancy-pants way of saying, 'This totally explains his impulse control problems.'
 We need to build bridges between the biochemical sciences and the behavioral sciences."

 Richman is the first to concede the science isn't there yet.
 But his dream isn't just a pie-in-the-sky fantasy.
-Just like resources were poured into landing a man on the moon and exploring outer space, Richman says, "we need to invest in exploring our inner space."
+Just like resources were poured into landing a man on the moon and exploring outer space, Richman says, "We need to invest in exploring our inner space."

 The foundation's tag line is "You can imagine."
 It's a play on the condolence litany Hensel and Richman heard so often after Avielle was killed; people would shake their heads and say, "I can't imagine what you're going through," or "I can't imagine how hard it would be to lose my child."

-"You have to imagine it" Richman implores the crowd.
+"You have to imagine it," Richman implores the crowd.
 "When you allow yourself to imagine such tragedies, you'll be motivated to take action."

-That's exactly why he keeps telling his story, and is so deliberate in the detail.
+That's exactly why he keeps telling his story and is so deliberate in the detail.
 In his speech to the nurses he describes an ache so crushing, he felt like if he didn't lie on the floor, he'd "get spun right off the planet."
 And when he mentions the 26 people killed in Newtown, he describes their "innocent lives snuffed out, violently and viciously."

 "I want people to hear the reality of it," Richman says.
 "I want people to know that they were brutally blown apart with a large gun.
 You know, I want people to imagine it."